-The sublease rental income is regarded as a de factor unrelated business income activity and the net earnings derived from this revenue source are subject to Federal and California taxes, requiring Carbon Mapper to file the applicable separate tax returns.
+Carbon Mapper subleases space to CTrees.org, an unrelated exempt organization.
+Sublease rental income amounted to \$28,624 and \$22,458 for the years ended August 31, 2024 and 2023, respectively.
+The sublease rental income is regarded as unrelated business income and the net earnings derived from this revenue source are subject to Federal and California taxes, requiring Carbon Mapper to file the applicable separate tax returns.